shoyo/acoustic-keylogger/README.md

 ## Long-term TODO's
-Here I list portions of research that can always be improved.
+Here I list portions of this project that can always be improved.

 #### Keystroke Extraction (src/dataman/audio_processing.py)
 This refers to the process of inputting an audio clip of somebody typing, and outputting the individual keystrokes within the